 Families need to be prepared to provide prior year income tax returns, taxes paid, w-2 forms, and bank statements for a pre-read.
 Depending on circumstances, non-custodial parents may have to submit documentation as well.
 Generally, families can expect the results from a financial pre-read in approximately two weeks.
 Make sure you have used an Expected Family Contribution (EFC) calculator so that you will have some idea of whether or not the financial aid package is meeting your need.

 The financial aid pre-read is only an estimate.
 The student will still have to apply for financial aid by completing the FAFSA and any other requirements the college may have.
-The estimate should be accurate enough to rely upon if there are no major changes in the family’s financial circumstances.
+Yet, the estimate should be accurate enough to rely upon if there are no major changes in the family’s financial circumstances.

 The athletic departments of larger schools and D1 programs will probably be responsible for managing an athlete’s financial aid pre-read with the financial aid office (University of Pennsylvania Example).
 However, smaller schools and D3 programs may not have an established process for pre-reads and the student will have to request the pre-read directly from the financial aid office.
 The coach should be able to direct the athlete to an appropriate contact for a pre-read.